A Call to the Righteous

-Ever since I wrote Theekkatal Katanhu Thirumaduram (the fictional biography of the Father of Malayalam Language) I am under no-holds-barred attack from an organization called the Ezhuthassan Samajam, a caste-based outfit falsely claiming to represent the whole of a miniscule community in Kerala.
+Ever since I wrote Theekkadal Katanhu Thirumaduram (the fictional biography of the Father of Malayalam Language) I am under no-holds-barred attack from an organization called the Ezhuthassan Samajam, a caste-based outfit falsely claiming to represent the whole of a miniscule community in Kerala.
 Their war-cry is: I have portrayed the Father of Malaylam as a member of the Nair community.
 Their presumption puts him in the Kaduppottan-turned Ezhuthassan caste, a jaina community originating from Karnataka.

 My school-leaving certificate classifies me as ‘Hindu - Nair’ – an appendix inherited at birth which, however, has been no impediment in acquiring the cosmopolitan perspective of unity in diversity, the essence of Indian thought.

-The Father of Malaylam nurtured the same worldview of universal oneness, fought the forces of segregation and divisionism all his life and lit the lamp of renaissance in Kerala.
+The Father of Malayalam nurtured the same worldview of universal oneness, fought the forces of segregation and divisionism all his life and lit the lamp of renaissance in Kerala.
 It was a great surprise to me when my grandparents revealed that he was our ancestor.
 But, in sharp contrast with the life-sketch of his that I got from them, the canards in popular parlance (probably spread intentionally by offended parties) painted him as a bastard and a hopeless drunkard even despite the fact that the poetic works attributed to him could not emerge except from a noble and elevated soul.
 So the search for the truth of the matter in this regard became part of my life from age 11.
 It took half-a-century to mature.

 After higher education at Tanjore he had inherited the family’s residential school – akshara kalari – where students from all castes, communities and religions were taught and teachers bore the title Ezhuthachan.
 This title had nothing to do with any caste.
 There were people from all castes and even religions among them.
 But, all hell broke loose as the biography began to appear in the Sunday Magazine of the Mathrubhumi Daily.
 I was abused by phone and mail on a daily basis; the paper was threatened with community boycott; letters to the editor written in unseemly language were forced on the paper.